-For instance, let’s say your Atlanta-based company decides to hire a contractor for nearshore software development in Buenos Aires, Argentina.
+For instance, let’s say your Atlanta-based company decides to hire a remote team for software development in Buenos Aires, Argentina.
 Buenos Aires is about 5,000 miles away from Atlanta as the crow flies, but in terms of time difference, it’s only one hour ahead.
 Distance isn’t much of an issue thanks to modern technologies like Zoom and Slack, and the minimal time difference actually provides more working hour overlap than hiring a developer from San Francisco or Vancouver.

-Cost is another major consideration with nearshore software development.
+Cost is another major consideration with nearshore development.
 For example, Toronto, Ontario and Caracas, Venezuela are in the same time zone as Atlanta, but the cost of engagement for a Toronto-based contractor is significantly higher than that of a contractor based in Caracas, Venezuela.

-For this reason, Canadian talent isn’t considered nearshore for US-based companies due to its comparable cost of living, which plays a big role in determining cost of engagement.
+For this reason, Canadian talent isn’t considered nearshore outsourcing for US-based companies due to its comparable cost of living, which plays a big role in determining cost of engagement.
 For US companies, nearshore software developers are based in the Caribbean and Latin America.